-Purpose.
-Executive sessions of the board of directors are provided by statute so boards can address confidential issues as enumerated by the statute.
-Because they are confidential, members do not have a right to attend the meetings or to review executive session minutes.
-As provided for in Civil Code § 4935, boards may go into executive session for the following five enumerated matters.
+purpose. executive sessions of the board of directors are provided by statute so boards can address confidential matters. because they are confidential, members do not have a right to attend the meetings or to review executive session minutes. as provided for in civil code § 4935, boards may go into executive session for the following five enumerated matters.

 2. Formation of Contracts.
 Boards may consider matters relating to the formation of contracts with third parties.

 5. Payment Plans.
-Board may meet with members in executive session to discuss requests by delinquent members for payment plans.
+The board may meet with members in executive session to discuss requests by delinquent members for payment plans.

 Other Issues.
 The above list of topics is not exhaustive and does not exclude other matters that require confidentiality.
 For example:

 6. Foreclosure.
 The decision to initiate foreclosure shall be made only by the board of directors of the association and may not be delegated to an agent of the association.
 The board must approve the decision by a majority vote of the directors in executive session.

 7. Disability Requests.
 When a disabled person requests reasonable accommodation for their disability.
 California Code of Regulations 12176(b)(1) requires, "All information concerning an individual’s disability, request for an accommodation, or medical verification or information must be kept confidential and must not be shared with other persons..."

 8. Mental Illness.
 When a resident has a mental illness that is impacting other members of the association, such as hoarders.

 9. Director Censure.
 When a director is disrupting meetings, violating confidentiality, harassing vendors and/or staff, etc., the board may need to discuss possible censure of the director.
 This may involve legal issues, which also puts it under one of the six Davis-Stirling topics for executive session discussions.

 10. Termination of a Contract.
 Boards may not want a vendor to know that it is contemplating the termination of the vendor's contract.
 There may be legal ramifications that need to be discussed with legal counsel.